 - Good health

-In 2019, the STEP Program is organized in collaboration with the Baekdu-daegan National Arboretum (BDNA), which specializes in arboretum design and management, seed collection and preservation technologies, and biodiversity conservation strategies.
+The 2019 STEP Program is organized in collaboration with the Baekdu-daegan National Arboretum (BDNA), which specializes in arboretum design and management, seed collection and preservation technologies, and biodiversity conservation strategies.

 BDNA collects and exhibits the alpine plants and native plants of Baekdu-daegan, the core ecological axis of the Korean peninsula, for conservation and research purposes.
-The Arboretum is the largest in Asia and second-largest in the world.
+The Arboretum is the largest in Asia and the second-largest in the world.
 It is also home to the world’s largest underground Seed Vault, which is dedicated to the permanent storage of wild plant seeds.